Nu metal: 1997–2001: Mainstream breakthrough

-Other nu metal bands began to emerge or achieve mainstream popularity in 1999.
-Godsmack's self-titled debut album was released in 1998 and was certified 4× platinum.
-In April 1999, Kid Rock's album Devil Without a Cause was certified by gold by the RIAA.
-The following month, Devil Without a Cause, as Kid Rock predicted, went platinum.
-Eventually, the album sold at least 9,300,000 copies in the United States and was certified 11× platinum.
 In 1999, Slipknot emerged with an extremely heavy nu metal sound, releasing their self-titled album, which was certified platinum in 2000 and 2× platinum in 2005.
 In a review of the band's self-titled album, Rick Anderson of AllMusic wrote about Slipknot, "You thought Limp Bizkit was hard?
 They're the Osmonds.
 These guys are something else entirely."
 Anderson noted the death metal influence on the album.
 Slipknot drummer Joey Jordison, noted by Anderson for his death metal-influenced drumming, said of Slipknot's music: "The roots are death metal, thrash, speed metal, and I could go on and on about all those bands."